 Which type of second mortgage loan you get will depend upon your exact financial needs.
 If you need all of the money right away, you may want to get a home equity loan, but if you need smaller amounts over time, a HELOC could be best.
 Below are the most common ways that people use a second mortgage to create opportunities for themselves:

-#1 Pay for Education
+#1 Pay for Education with a 2nd Mortgage

 If you have children and you do not have enough money saved up to pay for their college education, taking out a second mortgage loan can be a good move.
 If you have good credit, your interest rate on your second mortgage will often beat the rates you can get anywhere else.
 This is because you are borrowing against your home, and people borrowing against their home are likely to repay the debt.